mspnp/cloud-design-patterns/docs/command-and-query-responsibility-segregation-cqrs.md

 ## Event Sourcing and CQRS

 The CQRS pattern is often used along with the Event Sourcing pattern.
 CQRS-based systems use separate read and write data models, each tailored to relevant tasks and often located in physically separate stores.
-When used with event sourcing, <<RBC: Is this a reference to the actual pattern?
-IF so, then "pattern" needs to be added.
-If not then there's no reason for caps.
-It looks generic to me so I demoted it.>> the store of events is the write model, and is the official source of information.
-The read model of a CQRS-based system provides materialized views of the data, typically as highly denormalized views. <<RBC: are "materialized and "denormalized" well understood terms for these types of views?
-I know there's a materialized view pattern, but people should be able to read and understand what we're talking about without having to go to other sources.
-Could we even provide a word or two in parentheses for each to either give another name or describe what this means so people reading this can differentiate?
-Probably I should have mentioned this earlier in the doc.>> These views are tailored to the interfaces and display requirements of the application, which helps to maximize both display and query performance.
+When used with the [Event Sourcing](event-sourcing.md) pattern, the store of events is the write model, and is the official source of information.
+The read model of a CQRS-based system provides materialized views of the data, typically as highly denormalized views.
+These views are tailored to the interfaces and display requirements of the application, which helps to maximize both display and query performance.

 Using the stream of events as the write store, rather than the actual data at a point in time, avoids update conflicts on a single aggregate and maximizes performance and scalability.
 The events can be used to asynchronously generate materialized views of the data that are used to populate the read store.